0xMich/0xMich/README.md

 ## 🌱・My projects

 ### Boulonais Urban Community [North of France] Dashboard & Mail Auto Banner
-I am working on a platform that allows administrators to manage email signatures and communication banners in Outlook. \
-The platform will automatically generate HTML and CSS banners for email signatures, which can be customized via a dashboard. \
+I worked on a platform designed to manage email signatures and communication banners in Outlook.
+This platform allows administrators to automatically generate HTML and CSS banners for email signatures, which can be customized through an intuitive dashboard.
-Administrators can modify the banner link, and the update is sent through a PowerShell script to network PCs via a GPO.
+Administrators can update the banner link, and changes are automatically propagated via a PowerShell script deployed to network PCs using a GPO (Group Policy Object).

-- Techs used: Vue.js, Scss, PowerShell, LDAPS, Active Directory
+- **Technologies used** : Vue.js, Scss, PowerShell, LDAPS, Active Directory

 ### PC Configuration & Database Management
-This project involves creating a web application with Nuxt.js that allows users to configure PC components. \
-The platform provides an easy way to manage hardware and software configurations, with a user-friendly interface to add, edit, and view configurations. \
+This project involved developing a web application using Nuxt.js that enables users to configure hardware and software components for PCs.
+The platform provides a user-friendly interface to add, modify, and display configurations, simplifying IT resource management.
-The database is used to retrieve categories and components, enabling dynamic updates and storage.
+The database is used to retrieve categories and components, enabling dynamic updates and centralized storage of configurations.

-- Techs used: Nuxt.js [Vue.JS Framework], Scss, Node.js, MySQL
+- **Technologies used** : Nuxt.js (Vue.js framework), Scss, Node.js, MySQL

 ## 💻・Skills and masteries
 [![SkillIcons](https://skillicons.dev/icons?i=html,css,scss,js,vue,py,php,laravel,nodejs,expressjs,cs,lua)](https://skillicons.dev)